wvanderp/awesome-dutch-osint/README.md

 Amsterdam Schiphol Airport (ICAO: EHAM) is the most popular stream in the Netherlands.
 It can be found at <https://www.liveatc.net/search/?icao=eham>.

 However, many other airports in the Netherlands are also streamed.
-You can find over at [Google](https://www.google.nl/search?q=site%3Ahttps%3A%2F%2Fwww.liveatc.net%2F+the+netherlands)
+You can find them over at [Google](https://www.google.nl/search?q=site%3Ahttps%3A%2F%2Fwww.liveatc.net%2F+the+netherlands)

 ## 🚗 Cars